ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

   * `Automate` if runData is selected, centrality-table is deleted from JSON, if MC is deleted, centrality-table is not deleted since it is not in JSON
   * `Automate` if Table maker process function contains value related to Centrality (e.g. processMuonOnlyWithCent), Collision System pp can't be include related task about Centrality.
 They Will be removed in automation
   * `Automate` if Table maker process function contains value related to Centrality, Collision System pp can't be include related task about Centrality.
 They will be removed in automation.
 Also, it will not run automatically in the o2-analysis-centrality-table task.
 Because if the process function contains only Centrality, this task runs and in this part, the centrality values ​​are automatically set to false in the process function.
-  * `Automate` if you forget configure name your output JSON with --outputjson (with overrided values), it will created as tempConfig.json.
-Also If you misstyped your file extension in json or if you forget this (e.g configs/ConfigTableMakerMCRun3) this will automaticly fixed to Configs/ConfigTableMakerMCRun3.json

 ### Logger Things In IRunTableMaker